Learn About Hepatocerebral Degeneration

 What are the current treatments for Hepatocerebral Degeneration?

 There is no specific treatment for the neurologic syndrome, because it is caused by irreversible liver damage.
 A liver transplant may cure the liver disease.
-However, this operation may not reverse the symptoms of brain damage.
+However, this operation may help, but not reverse the symptoms of brain damage.

 Who are the top Hepatocerebral Degeneration Local Doctors?